ieee-vis-pdav/ieee-vis-pdav.github.io/content/posts/post-3.md

 draft: false
 ---

-Our Workshop will be a half day event @ IEEE VIS.
+Our Workshop will be a half day event @ IEEE VIS in afternoon of October 13, 2024.
 We hope to bring researchers interested in progressive data analysis and visualization together and share new developments in the research field.

 ## PDAV @ VIS 2024

 > The Call for Papers is online: [Open Call for Papers](/cfp)!

-Papers can be submitted via the [PCS website](https://new.precisionconference.com/) and will be opened in the next weeks.
+Papers can be submitted via the [PCS website](https://new.precisionconference.com/).